Geraldo Perdomo Preview, Player Props: Diamondbacks vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks fifth in MLB with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the White Sox pitching staff ranks fifth in the league.

-- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.92).
+- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.97).

-- The White Sox will send Urena (0-6) out for his ninth start of the season.
-He is 0-6 with a 7.27 ERA and 24 strikeouts through 34 2/3 innings pitched.
+- Toussaint gets the start for the White Sox, his 16th of the season.
+He is 4-7 with a 5.10 ERA and 81 strikeouts through 83 2/3 innings pitched.

-- In his most recent appearance on Tuesday, the righty went six innings against the Washington Nationals, allowing one earned run while surrendering four hits.
+- The right-hander's last time out was on Friday against the Boston Red Sox, when he threw 6 1/3 innings, surrendering one earned run while allowing five hits.

-- In eight games this season, the 32-year-old has put up a 7.27 ERA and 6.2 strikeouts per nine innings, while giving up a batting average of .302 to opposing batters.
+- The 27-year-old has a 5.10 ERA and 8.8 strikeouts per nine innings across 19 games this season, while allowing a batting average of .223 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.